dellsystem/dellsystem.github.io/_posts/2017-02-03-a-change-of-pace.md

 shield against the fact that I was not writing about anything worth being earnest about.

-I never actually meant to go into software development.
+I never actually planned to go into software development.
 Throughout high school, programming was a hobby I picked up because I liked the idea of having something to work on in my free time.
 I never really thought of myself as particularly good at it, though.
 Certainly not good enough to pursue it full-time.
-When I applied to colleges -- and boy, do I regret spending so much time applying to colleges; I lost an entire winter break answering a neverending list of essay prompts -- I did so as a Physics major for every school except McGill, which had a Physics and Computer Science major that seemed reasonably interesting.
+When I applied to colleges -- and boy, do I regret spending so much time applying to colleges; I lost an entire winter break answering a seemingly neverending array of essay prompts -- I did so as a Physics major for every school except McGill, which had a Physics and Computer Science major that seemed reasonably interesting.
 The Computer Science part was the product of convenience, more of an afterthought than anything else.